aarron-lee/legion-go-tricks/README.md

 ## Emudeck

+On Bazzite, install via the ujust script in terminal.

-For to install, go to https://www.emudeck.com, and scroll down to the section that shows installer options.
+For to install on ChimeraOS or NobaraOS, go to https://www.emudeck.com, and scroll down to the section that shows installer options.

 If the `Linux` install option doesn't work for you, the `ChimeraOS` install instructions should also work fine on other Linux distros.